influxdata/flux/docs/SPEC.md

 All values in the array must be of the same type.
 The length of an array is the number of elements in the array.

-##### Object types
+##### Record types

-An _object type_ represents a set of unordered key and value pairs.
+An _record type_ represents a set of unordered key and value pairs.
 The key must always be a string.
-The value may be any other type, and need not be the same as other values within the object.
+The value may be any other type, and need not be the same as other values within the record.

+Keys on a record may only be referenced statically.

-Type inference will determine the properties that are present on an object.
+Type inference will determine the properties that are present on a record.
-If type inference determines all the properties on an object it is said to be bounded.
+If type inference determines all the properties on a record it is said to be bounded.
-Not all keys may be known on the type of an object in which case the object is said to be unbounded.
+Not all keys may be known on the type of a record in which case the record is said to be unbounded.
-An unbounded object may contain any property in addition to the properties it is known to contain.
+An unbounded record may contain any property in addition to the properties it is known to contain.

 ##### Function types